 David ate the showbread vv.
 3-4.
-First, David ate the showbread because he was hungry most holy to Aaron and his sons
+First, David ate the showbread because he was hungry .

 3 He said to them, "Have you not read what David did when he was hungry, and those who were with him: 4 how he entered the house of God and ate the bread of the Presence, which it was not lawful for him to eat nor for those who were with him, but only for the priests?